kevinwu23/clinical-trial-efficiency/README.md

 ```

 The features used in each model can be extracted from the model using `model.feature_name()`, and can be used in inference with `model.predict()`.

+For any questions or comments, please email kevinywu@stanford.edu